TeamDiopside/InfinityButtons/README.md

 - Emergency Buttons in all 16 colors.
 They can also produce an alarm sound.
 - Emerald Button, which will stay pressed randomly between 0.5 and 5 seconds.
 - Iron and Gold Buttons, which can only be pressed by an arrow.
+- Secret Buttons, which blend into walls, press them
+    - Currently contains all Brick variants, like Stone Bricks and Quartz Bricks

 The mod will have many updates in the future!